shrocket/personal_website/content/blog/2005-11-04-new-zodiac-the-gibbering-horror-what-must-never-be-named.md

 ---
-title: New Zodiac: The Gibbering Horror What Must Never Be Named
+title: New Zodiac - The Gibbering Horror What Must Never Be Named
 date: 2005-11-04
 categories:
   - blahg
   - zodiac
 ---